-Paul says to Titus, “Teach what accords with sound doctrine.”
+In 2:1, Paul says to Titus, in contrast to the false teachers, “Teach what accords with sound doctrine.”
 (2:1).
-And what is at the core of this sound doctrine that Titus and every other Christian pastor has been called to preach?
-It is the gospel.
-Chapter 2, verse 11: “For the grace of God has appeared, bringing salvation for all people, training us to renounce ungodliness and worldly passions, and to live self-controlled, upright, and godly lives in the present age, waiting for our blessed hope, the appearing of the glory of our great God and Savior Jesus Christ, who gave himself for us to redeem us from all lawlessness and to purify for himself a people for his own possession who are zealous for good works.”
+And at the core of this sound doctrine that Titus and every other Christian pastor has been called to preach is the gospel.
+Chapter 2, verse 11-14: “For the grace of God has appeared, bringing salvation for all people, training us to renounce ungodliness and worldly passions, and to live self-controlled, upright, and godly lives in the present age, waiting for our blessed hope, the appearing of the glory of our great God and Savior Jesus Christ, who gave himself for us to redeem us from all lawlessness and to purify for himself a people for his own possession who are zealous for good works.”
 (2:11-14).
-Amen!
-This is the heart of everything Paul is trying to get across in this letter to Titus, this Gospel is the heart of what shapes the Godly elder, see the parallel language, self-controlled, upright and godly lives.
+This is the heart of everything Paul is trying to get across in this letter to Titus.
 It is the antidote to false teaching.
-It is the fuel that drives the Gospel centered living we will consider further in just a few minutes.
+It is the fuel that produces godly elders, and that drives the godly living we will consider further in just a few minutes.

+We should cherish what is at the heart of this message, there in verse 14: Jesus Christ gave himself for us, to redeem us.
 This message is not about anything we have done, it is about what God has done for us already through Christ.
-It is not mere moralism that calls us to live, positively, “self-controlled, upright and godly lives in this present age.”
-No, it has to do with our understanding of reality itself…it has to do with our delight in God himself…When Christians act for the good and refrain from the bad, it is because of what we understand about reality.
-So if these ancient Christians on Crete or modern Christians today in America do not have a grasp of that great reality, how can we expect them to live self-controlled, godly and upright lives?
-Christian morality does not make sense otherwise.
-We can only live supernaturally because we have been forgiven supernaturally.
+A hallmark of sound doctrine is grace.
+Because of our sinful nature, we can never achieve our own salvation.
+In our sin, we are the enemies of a holy God.
+Our only hope is that God would rescue us from his own good justice.
+And that is exactly what he does – in love, sending his son Jesus to live a perfect life and die the death we deserved to die on the cross, and rise again on the 3rd day – so that whoever would turn from his sin and believe in Jesus will receive life instead of death, glory instead of judgment, forgiveness instead of wrath.
+That’s grace: totally undeserved favor.

-Memorably, Paul expands on this Gospel-driven sound doctrine in chapter 3, “For we ourselves were once foolish, disobedient, led astray, slaves to various passions and pleasures, passing our days in malice and envy, hated by others and hating one another.
+Look with me at 3:3-8, where Paul again reveals the riches of this grace: “For we ourselves were once foolish, disobedient, led astray, slaves to various passions and pleasures, passing our days in malice and envy, hated by others and hating one another.
 But when the goodness and loving kindness of God our Savior appeared, he saved us, not because of works done by us in righteousness, but according to his own mercy, by the washing of regeneration and renewal of the Holy Spirit, whom he poured out on us richly through Jesus Christ our Savior, so that being justified by his grace we might become heirs according to the hope of eternal life.
 The saying is trustworthy, and I want you to insist on these things, so that those who have believed in God may be careful to devote themselves to good works.
 These things are excellent and profitable for people.”
 (3:3-8).
-We must be devoted to this Gospel.
-You are going to devote yourself to something.
-You are going to have some kind of consuming hope or ambition.
-I don’t care if you think you are too old and near death to be ambitious, or too young to have yet developed ambitions; you will devote yourself to something.
-Is it this gospel?
+Titus was to stress this Gospel.
+And so we too must hear it, and believe it, and value it, and thank God for it, because only then will we be able to devote ourselves to what is good.